TheJacksonLaboratory/crf_nextflow_basics/README.md

 ---

-## About nextflow
+## About Nextflow

 Nextflow documentation can be found at https://www.nextflow.io/docs/latest/index.html.
   Nextflow is built on top of the Groovy programming language, whose documentation can be found here: https://groovy-lang.org/documentation.html.
 Groovy, in turn, is a superset of the Java programming language.
-The system-wide java installed on Sumner is Java 8, which is documented at https://docs.oracle.com/javase/8/docs/api/.
+The system-wide Java installed on Sumner is Java 8, which is documented at https://docs.oracle.com/javase/8/docs/api/.

 A concise summary of commonly used Groovy syntax can be found within the Nextflow